Fibromyalgia is one of the most common rheumatic disorders in the world behind arthritis.

 Other ways can help

-Acupuncture and Chinese medicine are safe and effective treatment of fibromyalgia.
+Acupuncture and Chinese medicine are alternative approaches for fibromyalgia.
+It is natural drug free and painless.
 There are some other ways which can help promote balance and health, including:

 - Chinese herbal formulas,